ZaneDubya/MedievaLandsPublic/docs/sysops.md

 The command to flag a player's account is:

-    /makegm name role
+    /sysop role name
-    "name" is the player's GM name.
+    "role" is an enumerated value, either c, s, r, or n. "n" is for "not a sysop", which clears the sysop flag from the player's account.
-    "role" is an enumerated value, either c, s, or r.
+    "name" is the player's SysOp name.

 A player who has a sysop flagged account has an additional character slot in the Gallery.
 That character has no stats or attributes, or race/class/level/alignment/etc. They do have an appearance.
 In game, their name is always "GM [name]", with an ephitet equal to their sysop role ("Counselor", "Representative", etc.).